 WHAT WE DO:

 To put it in a nutshell, we build the house.
-As an on your lot builder, we partner with you to build your home, on your lot in parts of Washington, Oregon and Idaho.
-Click here to see if we can build for you.
-Everything outside of the actual building of the house is done by someone else besides True Built Home.
+As an on your lot builder, we partner with you to build your home, on your land in parts of Washington and Oregon.
+Click here to see if we can build in your area.
+Everything outside of building the house is done by someone else besides True Built Home.
 Why?
-Where is most of our crews will travel, excavating companies charge a substantial amount of money to “mobilize” their equipment.
+While most of our crews will travel, excavating companies charge a substantial amount of money to “mobilize” their equipment.

-Plans and engineering: True Built Home will prepare blueprints and have them engineered for your building site and area.
-The costs for doing these are covered by our processing fee, which can vary from as little as $1700-to as much as $5500 depending on the degree of change you make to one of our stock plans and is due when you sign up to order your home.
+Plans and engineering: True Built Home will prepare blueprints of our stock plans and have them engineered for your building site and area; the cost for this is included in our processing fee.
+You can make customized changes to any of our stock plans which can start from as little as $750, depending on the degree of changes you make, and is due when you sign up to order your home.

 WHAT YOU DO: